 - Amorphous Forms: Converting crystalline drugs into amorphous forms eliminates the need to overcome the crystal lattice energy, which can enhance dissolution.

 Environmental science also deals extensively with insolubility.
 The fate and transport of pollutants in the environment are strongly influenced by their solubility in water and other solvents.
-Insoluble pollutants, such as certain pesticides and heavy metals, can persist in the environment for long periods, accumulating in sediments and posing a threat to ecosystems.
+On the flip side, Insoluble pollutants, such as certain pesticides and heavy metals, can persist in the environment for long periods, accumulating in sediments and posing a threat to ecosystems.
 Understanding the solubility of these substances is crucial for developing effective remediation strategies.
 Scientists are exploring techniques such as bioremediation, which uses microorganisms to break down insoluble pollutants into less harmful substances.

 Tips and Expert Advice